FactoFormer: Factorized Hyperspectral Transformers with Self-Supervised Pretraining: Results

 \section{Results}

 We compare our proposed \textit{FactoFormer} architecture with state-of-the-art transformer networks, classic backbone networks, and conventional machine learning approaches.
-The evaluations are conducted on Indian Pines, University of Pavia, and Houston 2013 HSI datasets.
+These evaluations are conducted on Indian Pines, University of Pavia, and Houston 2013 HSI datasets.
 We used OA, AA, and Kappa coefficient as the evaluation matrices following the convention, and the results are shown in Table \ref{tab:IP}, \ref{tab:UP} and \ref{tab:Houston} along with class-wise accuracy.
-In addition, we compare the classification maps with ground truth and other transformer based models as shown in Figure \ref{fig:cls_map_ip}, \ref{fig:cls_map_up} and \ref{fig:cls_map_houston}. \textit{FactoFormer} achieve state-of-the-art performance in all three datasets with significant improvements.
+Also, we compare the classification maps with ground truth and other transformer based models as shown in Figure \ref{fig:cls_map_ip}, \ref{fig:cls_map_up} and \ref{fig:cls_map_houston}.
+Further we evaluate our method on WHU-Hi dataset which contains three challenging UAV-borne datasets and compare it with other state-of-the-art transformer based approaches and the results are shown in Table \ref{tab:wuhan_results}. \textit{FactoFormer} achieve state-of-the-art performance in all datasets with significant improvements.